Stuurbaard Bakkebaard

 Stuurbaard Bakkebaard (also known as SBBB) is a Dutch rock band formed in 1996.

 Their early work has been frequently compared to artists such as G. Love, Tom Waits and de Kift.

 The band is known for its unconventional use of their instruments.
 In their more recent work there is a shift towards an increasing experimental approach.
-The band is internationally appreciated for their individuality, creativity and stage presentation.
+The band is widely recognized and appreciated internationally for their unique individuality, creativity, and captivating stage presentation.

 Biography

 The first appearance of Stuurbaard Bakkebaard is as a (at that point unnamed) duo.
 The songs are made up on the spot, while playing.
 In 1997, the duo added a drummer, and the name Stuurbaard Bakkebaard arises.
 From its inception the band plays as often as possible.

 The first album Chuck was released in 2001.
 First released on the band's own label Chuckophonic, but soon taken over by record label Munich.
 The band plays frequently with de Kift.
 Shortly after the release of Chuck, the band is invited to play at festivals like Lowlands, Noorderslag, Oerol, Crossing Border, Motel Mozaïque and more.
 In 2002 SBBB regularly shares the stage with Krang, a band featuring Andre Manuel.
 In six days, the second album Mercedes was recorded and mixed in 2003.
 The freedom of the live feel is central, a large part of the songwriting occurred during these recordings.
 Stuurbaard Bakkebaard toured with Norwegian band Kaizers Orchestra.